ding-lab/VLD_FilterVCF/cwl/README.md

 fixed in 'mwyczalkowski/vld_filter_vcf:20220531'.
 The remaining 4 filters were unchanged between the two versions.
 Will update all TinDaisy and TinJasmine v1.2 to use tag 20220531

+Tag 20220611 is a bugfix to 20220531 which affects only VCF DESCRIPTION field of VCF, with no changes to filter logic.
+It replaces 20220531 in all cases.

 TinDaisy 2.6 has the somatic depth, somatic vaf, and length filters implemented as separate CWL tools and parameters defined in CWL tool